The Voice Sri Lanka

-The Voice Sri Lanka is a singing competition reality television program from Sri Lanka, broadcast on Sirasa TV.
+The Voice Sri Lanka is a Sri Lankan singing reality competition television series broadcast on Sirasa TV.
 It premiered on 21 November 2020 and has continued airing with yearly seasons ever since.
-The series is based on the original Dutch singing competition, The Voice of Holland, created by media tycoon John de Mol Jr., and is part of a larger international franchise.
+The series is based on the original Dutch singing competition, The Voice of Holland, created by media producer John de Mol Jr., and is part of the international The Voice franchise.

-Contestants are selected by a panel of four judges (known as "coaches") who face away from the contestants, judging the singers solely on their voice.
-If a coach wants the performing contestant on their team, they press a button which turns their chair, revealing the singer’s appearance.
+Contestants are selected by a panel of four judges (known as "coaches") who face away from the contestants, judging the singers solely on their vocal ability.
+If a coach wants the performing contestant on their team, they press a button which turns their chair, revealing the singer's appearance.
 If more than one coach turns, the contestant chooses which coach's team to join.

 The coaches have varied across seasons.
-In Seasons One and Two, the panel included Bathiya and Santhush, Kasun Kalhara, Sashika Nisansala, and Umaria Sinhawansa.
-Season Two introduced a fifth coach, Supun Perera, who led a "Comeback Stage" team.
-Season Three replaced the original four with new coaches: Supun Perera, Mihindu Ariyaratne, Raini Charuka, and Hirushi Jayasena.
-The coaches guide their teams through multiple stages of competition.
-The show follows the success of its predecessor, The Voice Teens, which gained massive fame in Sri Lanka, spawning spin-offs like The Voice Kids.
+In Seasons 1 and 2, the panel included Bathiya and Santhush, Kasun Kalhara, Sashika Nisansala, and Umaria Sinhawansa.
+Season 2 introduced a fifth coach, Supun Perera, who led a "Comeback Stage" team.
+Season 3 replaced the original four with new coaches: Supun Perera, Mihindu Ariyaratne, Raini Charuka, and Hirushi Jayasena.
+The show follows the success of its teenage predecessor, The Voice Teens, which spawned further spin-offs like The Voice Kids.

-The show’s first season premiered on 21 November 2020; Season Two concluded on 21 May 2023.
-The series has produced three winners: Harith Wijeratne (Team Umaria), Rameesh Sashinka (Ramiya) (Team Supun), and Imesh Sandeepa (Team Supun).
-Winners are chosen by television viewers voting via SMS.
+The series has produced three winners: Harith Wijeratne (Team Umaria), Rameesh Sashinka (Team Supun), and Imesh Sandeepa (Team Supun).
+Winners are chosen by television viewers voting via SMS in the final stages of the competition.

-Overview
+Format

-The Voice is a reality singing competition that originated in the Netherlands.
-While the original format features four judges, The Voice Sri Lanka later introduced a fifth coach.
-The show’s concept revolves around coaches judging contestants solely by vocal ability, ignoring appearance.
+Blind auditions

-Blind Auditions
+The journey begins with the Blind Auditions.
+Coaches sit in "turned-away" chairs, judging contestants based purely on their voice.
+If a coach is impressed, they press the "I Want You" button to rotate their chair.
+If multiple coaches turn, the contestant chooses which team to join.

-The first stage where coaches listen without seeing contestants.
-They hit the "I Want You" button to turn chairs and select team members.
-Coaches mentor their artists throughout.
+In Season 3, the Block Button feature was introduced.
+A coach can use this once or twice per season to prevent a rival coach from recruiting a specific contestant.
+The blocked coach can still turn their chair, but they are disqualified from being chosen by that artist.

-Battle Rounds
+Battle rounds

-Team members sing duets; coaches choose who advances.
-Each coach has one "steal" to pick eliminated contestants from other teams.
+Once teams are formed, coaches pair two of their own artists to perform a powerful duet.
+After the performance, the coach must make the difficult decision of who stays.
+Each coach is granted a "Steal," allowing them to save a contestant eliminated by another coach and bring them onto their own team.

 Knockouts

-Remaining contestants choose solo songs to perform individually.
-Coaches select who proceeds.
+Unlike other versions where coaches simply pick a winner from a pair, the Sri Lankan Knockouts have utilized the "Ranking Chairs" system since Season 2.